WELCOME TO THE Mental Health &

 How do I refer a student to the MHWC?

-Students, staff, or parents can refer a student to the MHWC.
-To submit a referral, click here!
-In addition, students can self-refer or refer friends by coming directly to the MHWC.
+Students, staff, guardians or any concerned person can refer a student to the MH&WC.
+To submit a referral, click here! (new form coming for Fall 22) In addition, students can self-refer or refer friends by coming directly to the MHWC during the school day.

 What types of services are provided?

-Students can participate in a variety of services including assessments, brief individual therapy or group therapy on-campus, and referrals to resources both on and off campus.
-MHWC services provided to students are free and confidential!
+Students can participate in a variety of services including assessments, brief individual therapy or support groups on-campus, and referrals to resources both on and off campus.
+MHWC services provided to students are free!

 How often will students miss classes to utilize the MHWC?